Lonnie G. Bunch III, Founding Director

 Ann Marie Fudge

-Retired Chairman and CEO, Young & Rubicam Inc.
+Former chairman and CEO, Young & Rubicam Brands at WPP Group PLC

 Allan C. Golston

-President, U.S. Programs, Bill & Melinda Gates Foundation
+President, U.S. Program, Bill & Melinda Gates Foundation

 LaTanya R. Jackson